by Clemson Extension Laurens Office

 February is here and there is plenty to keep you busy in your yard and garden.

 Things to do:

-- Fertilizer – You may choose to add some nitrogen to zoysia and Bermuda lawns this month that have been overseeded.
-DON’T fertilize non-overseeded, warm-season grass lawns late in the fall!
+• Fertilizer – it’s time for the first application of fertilizer for fescue and other cool-season grass lawns.
+Follow the recommendations on your soil test report for your lawn.
+DON’T fertilize warm-season grass lawns early in the winter!
 See Fertilizing Lawns for more information.
 If you have not soil-tested your lawn areas in the past 12 months, now is a great time!

 All pamphlets referenced in this calendar may be found online: http://www.clemson.edu/hgic or http://www.clemson.edu/cafls/departments/esps/factsheets/.

 The Clemson University Cooperative Extension Service offers its programs to people of all ages, regardless of race, color, gender, religion, national origin, disability, political beliefs, sexual orientation, gender identity, marital or family status and is an equal opportunity employer.